-May 25, 2014-June 8, 2014 - The French Open will take place at Roland Garros Stadium in Paris, France.
+May 22-June 11, 2023 - The French Open takes place at Roland Garros Stadium in Paris.

 1891 - The first French tournament, the International Championship of Tennis, is held and is limited to members of French clubs.

 1940-1945 - The tournament is canceled due to World War II.

 1956 - Althea Gibson wins the women’s singles title, becoming the first African-American player to win a Grand Slam event.

 1968 - The Roland Garros is the first Grand Slam to become an open tournament.